themeum/tutor-lms-elementor-addons/readme.txt

 = 2.0.3 - 24 June, 2022

-* Fix: Sidebar not showing while using Course Curriculum Add-on
+* Fix: Sidebar was not appearing while using the Course Curriculum addon
-* Fix: Course prerequisite not showing while using Course Curriculum Add-on
+* Fix: Course prerequisite was not appearing on the Single Course page

 = 2.0.2 - 02 June, 2022